alexkasema/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that adds execute permissions to owner of file (chmod u+x file)
 ## 6-multiple_permissions
 Script that adds multiple permisions to a file
+## 7-everybody
+script that adds execution permission to the owner, the group owner and the other users, to the file